AlgoTradingHub/theplatform-book/source/reference/types/ptables.md

 ### Deleting partitions

 Removing partition is made using ```.o.pdel``` function.
 It returns partitioned table without deleted partition.
-Partition are specified either by their partitioning values or by partition numbers (starting from zero).
+Partition are specified either by their partitioning vаlues or by partition numbers (starting from zero).

 ```o
 o) gf:+`a`b!(1 2;10 20);